ERC-TibSchol/datamodel/README.md

 # TibSchol Data Model

 In this repository we keep the definitions of the overall TibSchol data model.
-The following file contains a visual sketch: TibSchol APIS data model sketch 20240930.pdf
+The following file contains a [visual sketch of the model](https://github.com/ERC-TibSchol/datamodel/blob/master/TibSchol%20APIS%20data%20model%20sketch%2020240930.pdf).

 NB The TEI customization and RNG Schema are part of the TibSchol Curation repository.